Last updated: August 23, 2019

 STEP 2: SUBMIT A COMPLETED BRF APPLICATION AND A COPY OF YOUR MOST RECENT FEDERAL INCOME TAX RECORD

 Homeowners with gross incomes up to $300,000 per year qualify for up to 100 percent funding.
 If the best available technology (BAT) unit installation cost exceeds the maximum allowable grant, the property owner is responsible for the cost difference.
-Homeowners with incomes greater than $300,000 and properties owned by business entities are eligible for up to 50 percent funding.
+Homeowners with incomes greater than $300,000 and properties owned by large business entities are eligible for up to 50 percent funding.
 Business entities that meet the definition of "Small Business" in COMAR 21.01.02.01 may qualify for 75 percent funding.
-For BAT units that are being installed on previously vacant lots, the maximum grants for both 100 percent and 50 percent qualified projects will be reduced by $1,200, which represents the cost of a conventional septic tank.
+For BAT units that are being installed on previously vacant lots, the maximum grant will be reduced by $1,200, which represents the cost of a conventional septic tank.

 STEP 3: SELECT A BEST AVAILABLE TECHNOLOGY UNIT (BAT) FROM ONE OF THE EIGHT FIELD-TESTED UNITS LISTED BELOW:

 |Model||Vendor||Percent Nitrogen Removal||Maximum Allowable Grant1|

 Bob Johnson: 877-814-8426